Comgenie/ComgenieLibraries/README.md

 - Reverse proxy including response manipulation
 - Support for hosting a second instance remotely and adding routes/handling requests of the main instance
 - Websockets
+- Abstract WebDAV class to easily create a custom WebDAV server
+- See the HttpServerExample project for examples for most of the features listed above

 The smtp server has the following features: